Jordan-Glass/blog.jglass.me/content/posts/getting-started-with-zola-part-1/index.md

 * "Variable `config.extra.socials` not found in context while rendering 'partials/nav.html'"
 * "Variable `config.extra.menu` not found in context while rendering 'partials/nav.html'"

-*You can see how the `menu` and `socials` lists are formatted, and check the rest of my site's configuration, on [my GitHub repo](https://github.com/Jordan-Glass/blog.jglass.me/blob/main/config.toml).*
+*You can see how the `menu` and `socials` lists are formatted, and check the rest of my site's configuration, on [my GitHub repo](https://github.com/Jordan-Glass/blog.jglass.me/blob/main/config.toml).
+You might not need to add them if you're using a different theme.*

 I also added some more configuration parameters - including defining my site's `title` and enabling Atom feed generation by setting `generate_feed` to `true`.
 With a feed available, readers can subscribe to my blog and have my blog posts delivered to their feed reader without needing them to remember to check my blog, or requiring me to set up an email newsletter.